YAML Nesting {{ yamlTransformStage.depthLabel }} Seq {{ yamlTransformStage.sequenceLabel }} {{ yamlTransformStage.outputLabel }}

 Privacy and Accuracy Notes:

 Syntax validity does not prove application validity.
-A destination may reject a generated key, ignore an unsupported setting, change a text value into another type, or require quoting rules that are specific to that application.
+A destination may reject a generated key, ignore an unsupported setting, coerce a text value into another type, or require quoting rules that are specific to that application.

 Worked Examples: